dwchiang/laravel-on-aws-ecs-workshops/section-02/README.md

 # Highlights

-- Same with section 1.
+- Almost the same architecture with section 1.
-- Changed from ECS Fargate launch type to ECS EC2 launch type.
+- Change from ECS Fargate launch type to ECS EC2 launch type.

 # Architecture Overview